 Dominion Credit Facility.
 On September 30, 2019, we entered into a Loan and Security Agreement with Dominion Bank.
 On September 30, 2021, we entered into the Second Modification to the Loan and Security Agreement for the purpose of (a) amending and extending the maturity of our line of credit with Dominion Bank by one year and (b) amending our obligation to maintain a certain tangible net worth.
-The Loan Agreement provides for a Revolving Credit Facility in an amount up to the lesser of (i) \$15,000,000 or (ii) a sum equal to (a) 80% of our eligible accounts receivable plus 100% of the amount on deposit with Dominion Bank in our collateral account, consisting of a restricted CDARS account of \$5,000,000.
-As of September 30, 2021, we have not borrowed any amounts under the Revolving Credit Facility.
+The Loan Agreement provides for a Revolving Credit Facility in an amount up to the lesser of (i) \$15,000,000 or (ii) a sum equal to (a) 80% of our eligible accounts receivable plus 100% of the amount on deposit with Dominion Bank in our collateral account, consisting of a restricted IntraFi Network Deposit account of \$5,000,000.
+As of March 31, 2022, we have not borrowed any amounts under the Revolving Credit Facility and have the entire amount available for withdrawal.